 Nada Debs is a Lebanese designer living and working in Beirut.
 Her work spans scale and discipline: from product and furniture design to one-off commissions across craft, art, fashion and interiors.
 What ties her work together is her ability to distil culture and craftsmanship to create pieces of emotional resonance.

 Nada grew up in Japan, studied design at the Rhode Island School of Design in the United States and has spent significant periods of time living and travelling the world, finding connections between different cultures.
 There is something of each of her experiences in all of her work.

-What connects her world is a belief in the power of design to cross time and border and touch us on a primal level.
-She believes not just in form and function, but in feeling too.
-Nada believes in the importance of human stories.
-She places value on connection - to places, to others and to our own identity within the wider world.
-She is fascinated by the role of the human hand to tell stories and evoke a sense of belonging.
-She describes her belief in craft as a feeling that goes beyond geography, language and culture.
-Geometry is an important tool for Nada, representing complex philosophies with intricate, simple beauty.
-She uses materials to tell tactile stories, sometimes in pure and surprising forms, and sometimes with intriguing combinations and juxtapositions.
+Nada is a designer who believes in the power of design to transcend time and geography, connecting us on a primal level.
+For her, design is not just about form and function but also about evoking emotions and telling human stories.
+She values the importance of connection, whether it be with a place, a person, or our own sense of identity within the world.
+Nada is fascinated by the ability of human hands to tell stories and create a sense of belonging.
+Her belief in craft goes beyond language, culture, and geography, making her work universally relatable.
+Geometry is an important tool for Nada, representing complex philosophies with intricate yet simple beauty.
+She uses materials to tell tactile stories, sometimes in pure and unexpected forms, and sometimes with intriguing combinations and juxtapositions.